fictzio/rpg-markdown/README.md

 The first parser was built as an extension of [Dominic Baggotts markdown parser](https://github.com/evilstreak/markdown-js) which renders to both HTML and JSON.
 The JSON part is the result of the syntax differientals which tags certain content as data.

+> 2020-03-03, Using Remark and MDSVEX (Svelte and Markdown) to create rollable tables and lists.

 > 2020-11-19, I just started work on rebuilding the parser to work with the [Unified Collective](https://unifiedjs.com/) and especially the markdown parser [Remark](https://remark.js.org/).
 One goal is to structure RPG Markdown as an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)

 ## Current status

+2021-03-03, Got a working example of RPG markdown used for rollable tables and lists.
+Interactive fiction half working.

 2021-01-21, RPG Markdown is to some extent used in the character sheet module for [FictionBoard Actor Module](https://app.fictionboard.com/actors)